IRS Forms

 What Form 1120‑SF Is, In Plain English

 Form 1120‑SF is the U.S. income tax return for a section 468B designated or qualified settlement fund.
 You use it to report transfers in, the fund’s investment earnings, allowable deductions, any distributions, and to compute the tax owed on modified gross income.
-If you administer a QSF or other 468B fund that is treated as a corporation, you must file this return each year the fund exists.
+If you administer a QSF or other 468B fund that is treated as a corporation, you must file this return for any tax year in which the fund has gross income.
+That return is Form 1120-SF, not Form 1041, even when the fund is organized as a trust under state law, because section 468B taxes the fund separately at the fund level.

 Here is the key concept that makes or breaks this filing.
 A QSF pays income tax only on its investment return, called modified gross income.
 Settlement dollars that fund the underlying claims are not income to the QSF.
 You will track those transfers as corpus, keep them visible for reconciliation, and exclude them from taxable income.